 Before recording, inputs must be assigned to tracks.
-Each of the 722's two inputs can be assigned to the two tracks (A, B).
-Sixteen possible routing combinations are shown on the front panel with four blue LEDs.
+Each of the 744T's four inputs (1, 2, 3, 4) can be assigned to any of the four tracks (A, B, C, D).
+These 256 possible routing combinations are shown on the front panel with 16 blue LEDs.
 Illuminated LEDs indicate input-to-track assignment.

 - 1. Press and hold the STOP key then press the INPUT key to cycle through factory routing presets.
-The 722 has four often-used presets for quick setup of input-to-track routing combinations.
-Note the routing combinations on the blue LEDs with each successive press. - If none of the preset routing combinations are suitable, assign a custom routing.
-Sequential presses of the input key will eventually cycle to the custom routing option (see Input to Track Routing, pg.
+The 744T has six often-used presets for quick setup of input-to-track routing combinations.
+Note the routing combinations on the blue LEDs with each successive press. - 2.
+If none of the preset routing combinations are suitable, assign a custom routing.
+Sequential presses of the preset input key will eventually cycle to the custom routing option (see Input to Track Routing, pg.
 18).
 From the custom input routing menu any input can be assigned to any track, including multiple inputs assigned to a single track. - 3.
-Press Exit to leave input routing mode.
+Press EXIT to leave input routing mode.

-If no input is assigned to a track the 722 will not record.
+If no input is assigned to a track the 744T will not record.